keystonejs/keystone/docs/pages/docs/reference/telemetry.md

 ---
 title: "Privacy Policy (Telemetry)"
-description: "Keystone Collects anonymous telemetry events when running `keystone dev` - Learn what is sent, what the information is used for, and how to opt-out"
+description: "Keystone collects anonymous telemetry events when running `keystone dev` - Learn what is sent, what the information is used for, and how to opt-out"
 ---

-## Summary

 Keystone 6 is software developed and maintained by Thinkmill Labs Pty Ltd and the open source community, and this privacy policy is on behalf of Thinkmill Labs and in relation to Keystone, and to the extent applicable, similar software under the Keystone GitHub organisation.